The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 -----------------

-Headland is not the only person in Hollywood who has sought to work in the Hollywood system - a system which has been revealed as corrupt, narcissistic and down-right evil, whilst in many cases ultimately producing wonderful content.
-In order to develop a career, she has had to work within that system, rather than go down the path of independent film making, which she has also tried.
+Hollywood is also to blame here.
+Headland is not the only person who has suffered, and thrived, as a result of a determination to work in the Hollywood system - a system which has been revealed as corrupt, cut-throat, narcissistic and down-right evil at time, whilst in many cases ultimately producing wonderful content.
+In order to develop a career in film, she has had to - or decided to - work within that system, rather than go down the path of independent film making, which she also tried.
 Headland obviously felt she needed to pay her dues and serve an apprenticeship, of which Miramax was an initial step.
-There are hundreds, if not thousands of actors, directors, technicians, agents and others who have worked within that system, aware of its faults and failings, but nevertheless moving on and either ignoring or participating in the darker elements as they rise up the ranks.
+Weinstein was the Sorcerer - a figure who would push through obstacles, and over individuals, to get a film made.
+There was both light and dark there, with Headland on the side taking it all in as the apprentice.
+There are hundreds, if not thousands of actors, directors, technicians, agents and others who have worked within that Hollywood system, aware of its faults and failings, but nevertheless moving on and either ignoring or participating in the darker elements as they rise up the ranks.
 Headland had real success with Russian Doll in 2019, though it was not hers alone, but it did prove that she had something tangible to offer the general public in terms of providing entertainment.
+The edginess she brings to her work may not be a good-fit with the Disney Princess brand, but it may work for a dying Star Wars franchise which needs to both embrace and move beyond the George Lucas golden years legacy.

 -----------------